Mararison Island

-Mararison, also known as Malalison by travelers, is a small island beach destination and a barangay in Culasi in the Antique Province, on the island of Panay in the Philippines.
-The beauty of the island was only seen by media after the devastation of Typhoon Haiyan in the province.
-Mararison is just behind the world's most popular beach destination, Boracay.
-Mararison or Malalison means the one who is fond of violating or the one who refuses to follow rules.
+Mararison, also known as Malalison, is a small island and a barangay in Culasi in the Antique Province, on the island of Panay in the Philippines.

 Geography

 Mararison Island has a total land area of 0.55 km2.
 Tuyong-tuyong Hill is the island highest point with an elevation of 272 ft above sea level.
 The island is 2.45 km distances from the coast of Culasi, and has a total coastline of 3.96 km.
 The uninhabited Nablag Island is 0.8 km to the west shore of Mararison, Nablag Island has a total land area of 1.46 hectares.